Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Literature Selection

 \textbf{Disclosure Policy and Message} -- The wording of the message should be tuned to the stakeholders to ensure comprehension and follow the needs of the recipients.
 We reflect on how the finders composed their message and handled the conversations with other stakeholders.
 In addition, we also check on disclosure policies used by the finders and other stakeholders, if presented.

-\textbf{Post-Review} -- An operation can be reviewed by tracking the remediation rate, feedback of stakeholders, and experiences in each stage.
+\textbf{Post-Review} -- An operation can be reviewed by tracking the remediation rate, feedback from stakeholders, and experiences in each stage.
 A finder can also reflect on the operation and contribute to best practices.
-We extract the notified hosts and domains, remediation rates, interactions between the stakeholders, and contribution to best practices of large-scale disclosure and notification operations.
+We extract the notified hosts and domains, remediation rates, interactions between the stakeholders, and contributions to best practices of large-scale disclosure and notification operations.

-To present the overview of the assessment of each publication, we arrange three tables based on the above 5 stages.
+To present an overview of the assessment of each publication, we arrange three tables based on the above five stages.
 Tables \ref{tab:disclosure} and \ref{tab:notification} both contain the publication titles, pre-assessment, and post-review to indicate the efforts and outcomes from each work with different scenarios considered.
 Table \ref{tab:channel} shows the single or multiple communication channels and messaging infrastructure implemented in each reviewed disclosure or notification operation.

+The five stages and the three tables serve as our response to the second research question presented in Section \ref{sec:rq}, as well as the foundation to understand the selected publications and extract the insights in the next section.

 \tabularxcolumn[1]{m{#1}}